Buying and Selling a House at the Same Time

 Option 1: Short-Term Loan From Friends and Family

-Borrow the down payment on the new home from a private person -- like a relative or friend: Emphasize that this is a short durational loan and offer them an attractive interest rate.
-Give them a promissory note, with the mortgage of your new home as collateral.
-Arrange the loan so that you will owe nothing until after your first home closes and you collect.
+Borrow the down payment on the new home from a private person, such as a relative or friend.
+Emphasize that this is a short-duration loan and offer them an attractive interest rate.
+Give them a promissory note, with your new home as collateral.
+Arrange the loan so that you will owe nothing until after your first home closes and you collect enough from the proceeds of the sale to be able to fully pay off the promissory note.

 Option 2: Take Out a Bridge Loan

-Qualifying for a bridge loan can be pretty tough, though, and bridge loans are typically expensive.
-Most lenders require your income to be high enough to pay for both mortgages indefinitely.
+Qualifying for a bridge loan can be pretty tough, and bridge loans have higher interest rates.
+Most lenders require your income to be high enough to pay for both mortgages until they are fully paid off.
 If you qualify and you can afford the extra fees, however, a bridge loan is a great help in the transition between buying and selling a house.

 Are You Buying and Selling a Home?
 Get a Free Attorney Match

-If you're a current homeowner looking to upgrade or move to a new area, ideally you'll want to sell your home first in order to have money for the downpayment on the second one.
+If you're a current homeowner looking to upgrade or move to a new area, ideally you can sell your home first in order to have money for the down payment on the next home.
 But life doesn't always go according to plan and you may need to consider your options.
-Don't go into such a big transaction without understand your financial and legal options.
-Get some assistance today with a free real estate attorney match.
+FindLaw's Home Buying Guide may provide the information you need.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help